lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 has called his throw, and the throw is disputed, the player not in fault may name the number that shall be played for that die.

-7. The caster must abide by his call if the dice are subse- quently touched.
+7. The caster must abide by his call if the dice are subsequently touched.

 8. If the caster touches one of his own men he must play it, unless, prior to touching it, he intimates his intention of ad-